Sanglorian/orcus/Orcus Classes and Powers - current.md

 >
 > **Daily** **Attack** **5** (**Standard Action**) ● **Martial**
 > **Near** burst 10, one ally
-> **Effect** The target can make a basic melee or ranged attack.
-They also regain one recovery.
+> **Effect** The target regains one recovery.
+The target can make a basic melee or ranged attack.
+They do +2dW damage if they hit.

 > #### Golden Commander Stance
 >